ciro-mota/Personal-Startpage/README.md

 ## ⚠️ Disclaimer

-**I didn't develop the elements of this project**, I just put the pieces of the puzzle together to make it work, based on what I would like to have.
-The changes made were made empirically.
+**I didn't develop the elements of this project**, I just put the pieces of the puzzle together to make it work based on what I would like to have.

 ## ⭐ Based on: